EOSIO/eos/docs/01_nodeos/03_plugins/chain_plugin/index.md

                                         directory (absolute path or relative to
                                         blocks dir).
 If the value is empty, it is set to the value of blocks dir.
+  --blocks-archive-dir (="archive")     the location of the blocks archive
+                                        directory (absolute path or relative to
+                                        blocks dir).
+If the value is empty, blocks files beyond the retained limit
+                                        will be deleted.
+All files in the archive directory are completely under
+                                        user's control, i.e. they won't be
+                                        accessed by nodeos anymore.
   --protocol-features-dir arg (="protocol_features")
                                         the location of the protocol_features
                                         directory (absolute path or relative to